Article was written by Tess Pennington and Jack Valentine

 - Unprotected body surfaces such as the head, ears, fingers, etc.

-- Direct contact with anything cold, especially over a large area of your body, will cause rapid cooling of your body core temperature.
+- Direct contact with anything cold, especially over a large area of your body, will cause rapid cooling of your body’s core temperature.

-- Wind chill is an important factor that causes heat loss.
+- The wind chill is an important factor that causes heat loss.
 Wind removes body heat by carrying away the thin layer of warm air that exists at the surface of your skin.

 Look for “Umbles”

 The best way to identify someone with hypothermia is to look for the “umbles” – stumbles, mumbles, fumbles, and grumbles.
 Changes in a person’s behavior may indicate that the cold is affecting how well their muscles and nerves work.
 If you suspect that someone is suffering from exposure to the cold, take his or her temperature.
 If their body temperature is 96 degrees or lower, then emergency measures must be put in place.
 Dr. Doom and Nurse Amy also state that if left untreated, hypothermia leads to a complete failure of various organ systems and to death.

 People who develop hypothermia due to exposure to cold are also vulnerable to other cold-related injuries, such as frostbite and immersion foot.